transcom/mymove-docs/docs/adrs/0080-use-flipt-feature-flags.md

 ---
-title: 0078 Use AWS AppConfig Feature Flags
+title: 0078 Use Flipt for Feature Flags
 description: Feature Flags enable CI/CD and roll-forward recovery.
 The question isn't "why?", but "how?"
 ---

-# AppConfig Feature Flags to enable CI/CD and roll-forward recovery
+# Flipt Feature Flags to enable CI/CD and roll-forward recovery

 **User Story:** MB-13752